carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 Random-access
 """""""""""""
-How it could be done?
-Just convert each function to number, and gather all of them in special hash-table.
-Functions with equal hash are equal.
+How it could this be done?
+Just convert each function to a number, and gather all of them in a special hash-table.
+Functions with equal hashes are equal.
 Good hashing means, that every function part must be taken into account.
-That means we have to convert every function part into some number, and then add it into hash.
-Lookup-up time would be small, but such approach adds some delay due to hashing routine.
+That means we have to convert every function part into some number, and then add it into the hash.
+The lookup-up time would be small, but such a approach adds some delay due to the hashing routine.

 Logarithmical search
 """"""""""""""""""""
-We could introduce total ordering among the functions set, once we had it we could then implement a logarithmical search.
+We could introduce total ordering among the functions set, once ordered we could then implement a logarithmical search.
 Lookup time still depends on N, but adds a little of delay (*log(N)*).

 Present state
 """""""""""""
-Both of approaches (random-access and logarithmical) has been implemented and tested.
-And both of them gave a very good improvement.
-And what was most surprising, logarithmical search was faster; sometimes up to 15%.
-Hashing needs some extra CPU time, and it is the main reason why it works slower; in most of cases total "hashing" time was greater than total "logarithmical-search" time.
+Both of the approaches (random-access and logarithmical) have been implemented and tested and both give a very good improvement.
+What was most surprising is that logarithmical search was faster; sometimes by up to 15%.
+The hashing method needs some extra CPU time, which is the main reason why it works slower; in most cases, total "hashing" time is greater than total "logarithmical-search" time.

 So, preference has been granted to the "logarithmical search".

 Though in the case of need, *logarithmical-search* (read "total-ordering") could be used as a milestone on our way to the *random-access* implementation.

-Every comparison is based either on the numbers or on flags comparison.
-In *random-access* approach we could use the same comparison algorithm.
-During comparison we exit once we find the difference, but here we might have to scan whole function body every time (note, it could be slower).
-Like in "total-ordering", we will track every numbers and flags, but instead of comparison, we should get numbers sequence and then create the hash number.
+Every comparison is based either on the numbers or on the flags comparison.
+In the *random-access* approach, we could use the same comparison algorithm.
+During comparison, we exit once we find the difference, but here we might have to scan the whole function body every time (note, it could be slower).
+Like in "total-ordering", we will track every number and flag, but instead of comparison, we should get the numbers sequence and then create the hash number.
 So, once again, *total-ordering* could be considered as a milestone for even faster (in theory) random-access approach.

 MergeFunctions, main fields and runOnModule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are two most important fields in class:
+There are two main important fields in the class:

 ``FnTree``  – the set of all unique functions.
 It keeps items that couldn't be merged with each other.
 It is defined as: